Crews of the 74th ISS Expedition Ready for Soyuz MS-28 Rocket Launch

 The main crew includes Roscosmos cosmonauts Sergey Kud-Sverchkov and Sergey Mikaev, as well as NASA astronaut Christopher Williams.

-Pyotr Dubrov and Anna Kikina (Roscosmos), as well as American astronaut Anil Menon, have been appointed to the backup crew.
+The backup crew includes Petr Dubrov and Anna Kikina (Roscosmos), as well as American astronaut Anil Menon.

-Astronaut Anil Menon, cosmonauts Pyotr Dubrov and Anna Kikina
+Astronaut Anil Menon, cosmonauts Petr Dubrov and Anna Kikina

-Astronaut Anil Menon, cosmonauts Pyotr Dubrov and Anna Kikina
+Astronaut Anil Menon, cosmonauts Petr Dubrov and Anna Kikina

 According to the mission plan, the expedition members will spend 242 days on board the ISS, carrying out an extensive scientific and technical program.
-Priority areas include research in the fields of biology, medicine, materials science, as well as testing new systems and technologies that will be used on advanced manned spacecraft.
+Among the priority areas are research in the fields of biology, medicine, materials science, as well as testing new systems and technologies that will be used on promising manned spacecraft.

-"The crews are fully ready for the upcoming flight.
-The next stage is comprehensive pre-launch training at Baikonur," the Roscosmos press service said.
+"The crews are fully prepared for the upcoming flight.
+The next stage is comprehensive pre-launch preparation at Baikonur," the Roscosmos press service said.

 The Soyuz MS-28 mission will be an important step in continuing Russian-American cooperation in space and will contribute to the development of domestic manned flight technologies.